 The Satisfactory Academic Progress Policy is consistently applied to all students enrolled at Newberry School of Beauty.
 It is printed in the catalog to ensure that all students receive a copy prior to enrollment.
 The policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS).
-And the federal regulations established by the United States Department of Education.
-The policy will be applied evenly to all students: Title IV recipients and non-Title IV recipients.
+The policy will be applied evenly to all students enrolled in any of the programs offered by the institution, and any schedule (part-time/full-time).